-Japan is also a well-known creator of many brilliant cameras and has many established manufacturers which were founded in the country.
+Japan is a well-known creator of many brilliant cameras and has many established manufacturers which were founded in the country.
 These include top companies such as Canon, Nikon, Olympus, and Fujifilm.

 For a camera geek, Japan would appear to be a match made in heaven.
 However, buying a camera in Japan is not necessarily as simple as it first seems.
 Purchasing your ideal camera could take some careful looking around and comparing prices.
 You may, for example, be looking for cheaper versions of models you find in your home country.